micmejia/bible-dump/NKJV/Deuteronomy/Deut 2.md

 (The Emim had dwelt there in times past, a people as great and numerous and tall as the Anakim.

 ###### 11
-They were also regarded as [^c]giants, like the Anakim, but the Moabites call them Emim.
+They were also regarded as giants, like the Anakim, but the Moabites call them Emim.

 ###### 12
-The Horites formerly dwelt in Seir, but the descendants of Esau dispossessed them and destroyed them from before them, and dwelt in their [^d]place, just as Israel did to the land of their possession which the Lord gave them.)
+The Horites formerly dwelt in Seir, but the descendants of Esau dispossessed them and destroyed them from before them, and dwelt in their place, just as Israel did to the land of their possession which the Lord gave them.)

 ###### 13
-" 'Now rise and cross over the [^e]Valley of the Zered.'
+" 'Now rise and cross over the Valley of the Zered.'
 So we crossed over the Valley of the Zered.

 ###### 14
-And the time we took to come from Kadesh Barnea until we crossed over the Valley of the Zered _was_ thirty-eight years, until all the generation of the men of war [^f]was consumed from the midst of the camp, just as the Lord had sworn to them.
+And the time we took to come from Kadesh Barnea until we crossed over the Valley of the Zered _was_ thirty-eight years, until all the generation of the men of war was consumed from the midst of the camp, just as the Lord had sworn to them.

 ###### 15
-For indeed the hand of the Lord was against them, to destroy them from the midst of the camp until they [^g]were consumed.
+For indeed the hand of the Lord was against them, to destroy them from the midst of the camp until they were consumed.

 ###### 16
 "So it was, when all the men of war had finally perished from among the people,